Plan your visit to Hughenden

-The shop is open every day from 10.30am-5pm.
-The second-hand bookshop is open from 10am-5pm, located in the west wing of the manor.
+The shop is open every day from 10.30am-4pm.
+The second-hand bookshop is open from 10am-4pm, located in the west wing of the manor.
 Please make a cash donation in the box, or pay by card in the shop.

 Access to the manor

-The house is open every day from 11am-5pm, last entry is at 4.15pm.
+The house is closed from 4 Jan-11 Feb for conservation work.
+It will re-open from 12 February every day from 11am-5pm, last entry is at 4.15pm.
 Entrance is allocated at the house on showing a valid visit ticket or NT member card.

 Numbers are limited for safety and on a first-come, first-served basis, so a visit ticket or member card does not necessarily guarantee entry to the house on busy days.
 Please bear with us as we may need to close some floors/elements on the day depending on staff and volunteer resources.

 Our gardens are looking lovely, but with the restrictions of Covid over the last two years, and a huge area to care for, some areas are a little wilder than you would usually see.

 The Disraeli's had a passion for trees and there is a mix of decidous and evergreen around the grounds, so some areas with welcome cover in wet weather and others with skeletal shapes to enjoy.
 The winter partterre bedding changeover has taken place and the new display for spring 2022 will be in blloom from March.

 Our play area in the orchard is suitable for children under 10 years of age.
 We ask you to limit your playtime to a maximum of 20 minutes to allow everyone the chance to have a go.
 Please, no eating or drinking within the play area.
 On frosty days we may need to close the area for safety.